bborghans/vglut-kinetic-models/parms_optimization/README.md

 **Cl_genetic_algorithm/Cl.py**

 Performs parameter optimization for a kinetic model describing VGLUT1 chloride channel function, for either the wild-type (`WT`) or the `H120A` mutant version of the protein.
 The script optimizes model parameters for the specified protein version using residual sum of squares.
-Results are saved using a version ID (e.g., `1234`), producing files like `1234Cl_sym_output.txt`, which is provided containing an optimized parameter set for the WT.
-Parameters corresponding to the best fit are saved whenever the generation number reaches a defined checkpoint (default: 1000).
-If the script is restarted, it will overwrite the output file at the first checkpoint, using the most recent parameter set from the previous run.

 #### Inputs
 * Time course data are loaded from: `Cl_WT_measurements.pkl` and `Cl_H120A_measurements.pkl` The following experimental conditions were used for the recordings of the wild-type (WT) construct: